comet-cc/GuaranTEE/README.md

 ### Increase the emulator speed
 FVP by defaults uses two clusters each equiped with four cores.
 Based on our observation, disabling one cluster increases the speed of simulation.
 Therefore, we suggest the following to disable one cluster:

-Go to the main `rme-stack` directory (if you are not already there) and run the following commands:
+Go to the main `rme-stack` directory and run the following commands:
 ```
 NEW_LINE="\\\t-C cluster1.NUM_CORES=0 \\\\"
 SCRIPT="./model-scripts/aemfvp-a-rme/run_model.sh"